trilitech/tezos-developer-docs/docs/architecture/smart-rollups.md

 When a new block is published on Tezos, the inbox exposed to the smart rollup is populated with all the inputs published on Tezos in this block.
-Keep in mind that all smart rollups which are originated on Tezos share the same inbox.
+Keep in mind that all Smart Rollups which are originated on Tezos share the same inbox.
 As a consequence, a WASM kernel has to filter the inputs that are relevant for its purpose from the ones it does not need to process.

 Once the inbox has been populated with the inputs of the Tezos block, the `kernel_run` function is called, from a clean `transient` state.